greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_USER.html.md

 # ALTER USER

-Changes the defintion of a database role.
+Changes the definition of a database role.

 ## <a id="section2"></a>Synopsis